 You will fall in love with this New Orleans Style Vegan Red Beans and Rice recipe!
 These red kidney beans are slow-cooked and flavored to perfection just like the authentic version from New Orleans.
 There are few things as comforting to me as a hot bowl of smokey beans and rice.
 Sweet potato pie, mashed potatoes and gravy, popcorn…oh…and chocolate.
 I’m sure there are others, but beans really have a way of sticking to your ribs and making you feel all loved on the inside.

 How To Make Vegan Red Beans & Rice

-This pot of beans may take overnight to soak, and about an hour to cook, but they are really easy to make.
+This pot of beans may take overnight to soak, and about an hour and a half to cook, but they are really easy to make.
 Heck, if you have a slow cooker you can throw them in there!
 I also included instructions for making them in the Instant Pot.
 Making beans from scratch is well worth the effort.
 They are more tender and tastier than their canned cousins.

 How to better digest beans

 If you have any issues digesting beans toss some kombu (a mineral rich seaweed) in the pot as they cook, and it’ll reduce the raffinose sugars (which are responsible for giving you gas and digestive problems).
 Adding kombu to reduce the toots will also help you to absorb more of the nutrients in the beans.
 Beans are obviously a great source of fiber and protein, but they also supply our bodies with important minerals––like magnesium, iron, zinc, and folic acid––b vitamins, and even antioxidants.

 In New Orleans there is a tradition of making your red beans on Monday.
 You soak them Sunday night, cook them Monday, and by dinner you’ve got a hearty meal that will last the week.